-General Microbiology BIO 175 3 2 2 Prerequisite: BIO 110, BIO 111, BIO 163, BIO 165, or BIO 168
+BIO 175 General Microbiology 2 2 3 Prerequisite: BIO 110, BIO 111, BIO 163, BIO 168

 This course covers principles of microbiology with emphasis on microorganisms and human disease.
 Topics include an overview of microbiology and aspects of medical microbiology, identification and control of pathogens, disease transmission, host resistance, and immunity.
 Upon completion, students should be able to demonstrate knowledge of microorganisms and the disease process as well as aseptic and sterile techniques.
 Approved for transfer as a pre-major and/or elective course.